-The spark plug is removed by using the special wrench provided in the tool pouch under the seat.
-Reach under the right hand fender and then back for access.
+The spark plug is removed by using the special wrench provided in the tool pouch.
 Remove the spark plug cap and then the spark plug by rotating counterclockwise.

 Reverse the procedure for spark plug installation.
 Torque to 17 ft. lbs.